3 GOLDEN HILL FORT

 Underfloor heating on the first floor and radiators in the bedrooms make the holiday house cosy and warm.

-Art - The walls are hung with art from local artist James Lord, showing land and seascapes close to the house including the famous Needles.
+Art - The walls are hung with art from local artists James Lord and Kate Richardson, showing land and seascapes close to the house including the famous Needles.

 See Gallery for more house photos

 The fort sits within Golden Hill Park amounting to 20 h. and provides paths and trails for all ages in the woodlands, grasslands and around the ponds.
 There is direct car free access to this park from the house.